Jonnygeo/Jonnygeo/README.md

 <blockquote>
   <p>
-    "I didn’t just launch a token.
-I built the foundation.<br/>
+    "I didn’t just build another app.
+I encoded my soul into the system.<br/>
-    My goal is digital truth, soul-level preservation, and tech with a conscience.<br/>
+    My mission is digital truth, soul-level preservation, and tech with a conscience.<br/>
-    NeoLegacy is the first product. $NEOAI fuels the platform.<br/>
     <strong>This is where AI meets accountability.</strong>"
   </p>
 </blockquote>